tomka75/sp-dev-docs.de-de/blob/live/docs/general-development/how-to-use-the-subcode-property-to-capture-error-codes.md

 f1_keywords: how to,howdoi,howto,subcode
 ms.prod: sharepoint
 ms.assetid: 8ce4d5b2-111b-49e7-9d07-8c2c586221ec
-ms.openlocfilehash: 5d9271f0233e99b74a924c1014c04fe0547114f8
+ms.openlocfilehash: 3688236127c17920b97ce25c909cbf953a1cc4d9
-ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
+ms.sourcegitcommit: 0a94e0c600db24a1b5bf5895e6d3d9681bf7c810
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 11/15/2017
+ms.lasthandoff: 12/07/2017
 ---
-# <a name="use-the-subcode-property-to-capture-error-codes"></a><span data-ttu-id="6859b-103">Verwenden der SubCode-Eigenschaft zum Erfassen von Fehlercodes</span><span class="sxs-lookup"><span data-stu-id="6859b-103">How to: Use the SubCode Property to Capture Error Codes</span></span>
+# <a name="use-the-subcode-property-to-capture-error-codes"></a><span data-ttu-id="8851f-103">Verwenden der SubCode-Eigenschaft zum Erfassen von Fehlercodes</span><span class="sxs-lookup"><span data-stu-id="8851f-103">Use the SubCode property to capture error codes</span></span>

-<span data-ttu-id="6859b-p101">Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
+<span data-ttu-id="8851f-p101">Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
 To make it easier for the developer to catch specific error conditions, an Dienste für Excel-Berechnungen alert has an associated error code.
-The Excel Web Services then returns the error using properties from the **SoapException** class.</span><span class="sxs-lookup"><span data-stu-id="6859b-p101">Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
+The Excel Web Services then returns the error using properties from the **SoapException** class.</span><span class="sxs-lookup"><span data-stu-id="8851f-p101">Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
 To make it easier for the developer to catch specific error conditions, an Excel Calculation Services alert has an associated error code.
 The Excel Web Services then returns the error using properties from the **SoapException** class.</span></span>

-<span data-ttu-id="6859b-107">The following examples show how to capture the error codes using the  [SubCode](http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx) property (http://msdn.microsoft.com/de-DE/library/system.web.services.protocols.soapexception.subcode.aspx) of the **SoapException** class.</span><span class="sxs-lookup"><span data-stu-id="6859b-107">The following examples show how to capture the error codes using the  [SubCode](http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx) property (http://msdn.microsoft.com/en-us/library/system.web.services.protocols.soapexception.subcode.aspx) of the **SoapException** class.</span></span>
+<span data-ttu-id="8851f-107">The following examples show how to capture the error codes using the  [SubCode]((http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx)) property (((http://msdn.microsoft.com/de-DE/library/system.web.services.protocols.soapexception.subcode.aspx))) of the **SoapException** class.</span><span class="sxs-lookup"><span data-stu-id="8851f-107">The following examples show how to capture the error codes using the  [SubCode]((http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx)) property (((http://msdn.microsoft.com/de-DE/library/system.web.services.protocols.soapexception.subcode.aspx))) of the **SoapException** class.</span></span>

+ [!NOTE]
-> <span data-ttu-id="6859b-108">**Hinweis:** Um die **SubCode**-Eigenschaft verwenden zu können, müssen Sie Microsoft Visual Studio 2005 verwenden.</span><span class="sxs-lookup"><span data-stu-id="6859b-108">**Note:** To be able to use the **SubCode** property, you must use Microsoft Visual Studio 2005.</span></span> <span data-ttu-id="6859b-109">Die **SubCode**-Eigenschaft ist in früheren Versionen von Visual Studio nicht vorhanden.</span><span class="sxs-lookup"><span data-stu-id="6859b-109">The **SubCode** property does not exist in earlier versions of Visual Studio.</span></span>
+> <span data-ttu-id="8851f-108">Um die **SubCode**-Eigenschaft verwenden zu können, müssen Sie Microsoft Visual Studio 2005 verwenden.</span><span class="sxs-lookup"><span data-stu-id="8851f-108">Note: To be able to use the **SubCode** property, you must use Microsoft Visual Studio 2005.</span></span> <span data-ttu-id="8851f-109">Die **SubCode**-Eigenschaft ist in früheren Versionen von Visual Studio nicht vorhanden.</span><span class="sxs-lookup"><span data-stu-id="8851f-109">The **SubCode** property does not exist in earlier versions of Visual Studio.</span></span>

-<span data-ttu-id="6859b-110">Eine Liste der Fehlercodes finden Sie unter [Excel Services-Fehlercodes](excel-services-error-codes.md).</span><span class="sxs-lookup"><span data-stu-id="6859b-110">For a list of error codes, see  [Excel Services Error Codes](excel-services-error-codes.md).</span></span>
+<span data-ttu-id="8851f-110">Eine Liste der Fehlercodes finden Sie unter [Excel Services-Fehlercodes](excel-services-error-codes.md).</span><span class="sxs-lookup"><span data-stu-id="8851f-110">For a list of error codes, see  [Excel Services Error Codes](excel-services-error-codes.md).</span></span>
-### <a name="to-capture-error-codes-when-using-soap"></a><span data-ttu-id="6859b-111">To capture error codes when using SOAP</span><span class="sxs-lookup"><span data-stu-id="6859b-111">To capture error codes when using SOAP</span></span>
+### <a name="to-capture-error-codes-when-using-soap"></a><span data-ttu-id="8851f-111">To capture error codes when using SOAP</span><span class="sxs-lookup"><span data-stu-id="8851f-111">To capture error codes when using SOAP</span></span>

-1. <span data-ttu-id="6859b-112">After adding a Web reference to the Excel Web Services, add the following using directive so that you can use the **SoapException** class without having to qualify it with a full namespace:</span><span class="sxs-lookup"><span data-stu-id="6859b-112">After adding a Web reference to the Excel Web Services, add the following using directive so that you can use the **SoapException** class without having to qualify it with a full namespace:</span></span>
+1. <span data-ttu-id="8851f-112">After adding a Web reference to the Excel Web Services, add the following using directive so that you can use the **SoapException** class without having to qualify it with a full namespace:</span><span class="sxs-lookup"><span data-stu-id="8851f-112">After adding a Web reference to the Excel Web Services, add the following using directive so that you can use the **SoapException** class without having to qualify it with a full namespace:</span></span>

 ```cs